philipwalton/blog/articles/deploying-es2015-code-in-production-today.md

 };
 ```

 To make a modern, ES2015+ version, all you have to do is make second config and set your target environment to only include browsers that support `<script type="module">`.
-It might look like this (note, here's I'm using the `.mjs` extension since it's a module):
+It might look like this (note, here I'm using the `.mjs` extension since it's a module):

 ```js
 module.exports = {